-- determine the membership
+- determine the membership.

-- select or confirm the Chair
+- select or confirm the Chair.

 - establish the terms of reference (in consultation with the Group)

 - determine procedures for reporting back.

-The Head Teacher and Chair has a right to attend any Working Group meeting.
+The Executive Director, Executive Head Teacher, Chair, and governors have the right to attend any Working Group meeting.